open-mmlab/mmpose/projects/yolox-pose/README.md

 - [MMYOLO](https://github.com/open-mmlab/mmyolo) v0.5.0 or higher
 - [MMPose](https://github.com/open-mmlab/mmpose) v1.0.0rc1 or higher

-All the commands below rely on the correct configuration of `PYTHONPATH`, which should point to the project's directory so that Python can locate the module files.
-In `yolox-pose/` root directory, run the following line to add the current directory to `PYTHONPATH`:
+All the commands below rely on the correct configuration of `PYTHONPATH`, which should point to the project's directory so that Python can locate the module files. **In `yolox-pose/` root directory**, run the following line to add the current directory to `PYTHONPATH`:

 ```shell
 export PYTHONPATH=`pwd`:$PYTHONPATH